-Your child can take part in many "quiet" activities, such as:
+Your child can do light activities, such as:

-- Toys.
-Make sure toys are big enough, so they cannot get stuck inside the cast.
+- Play with toys.
+Make sure toys are big enough so they cannot get stuck inside the cast.

-- Books, video games, TV, music and storytelling
+- Read, play video games, watch TV or listen to music.

-- Art projects
+- Do art projects.

-- Visits with friends
+- Visit with friends.

-- Family activities
+- Do family activities.